An Introduction to Neural Data Compression: Learned quantization and rate control

-\subsection{Learned quantization and rate control}
+\section{Learned quantization and rate control}

 Neural networks have been used in image compression since before 1990 \cite{sonehara1989nn}\cite{jiang1999image}, but techniques were only recently developed to allow end-to-end training directly on a rate-distortion objective \cite{toderici2016rnn}\cite{balle2016end}\cite{theis2017cae}.
-The main stumbling block has been the fact that the quantization operation and the discrete rate loss are not differentiable.
+The main stumbling block has been the fact that the quantization operation and the discrete rate loss (see Eq.~\ref{eq:ntc-lagrangian}) are not differentiable.
 As quantization maps (usually continuous) input to a discrete set, its derivative is zero almost everywhere and undefined at points of discontinuity.
 By the chain rule, the parameters of the encoder transform also receive zero gradient almost everywhere.
 Moreover, the rate loss, defined via the PMF $P(\hatz)$, also has no derivative w.r.t. the discrete representation $\hatz$.

 Below we survey the major approaches developed over the years for dealing with the non-differentiability problem, organized by how quantization is done.
-Since the issue of model training under quantization is intimately connected with minimizing or controlling the bit-rate (Eq.~\ref{eq:ntc-rate-loss-ce}) of the encoder output $\hatz$, we discuss both issues jointly.
+Since the choice of quantization affects the choice of the entropy model, as well as strategies for optimizing the bit-rate of quantized representations $\hatz$ (Eq.~\ref{eq:ntc-rate-loss-ce}), we discuss these issues jointly.

 We note that although most of these techniques are developed for lossy compression, they are equally useful in lossless compression methods that make use of quantization \cite{hoogeboom2019integer,mentzer2019practical}.

-\subsubsection{Binarization}
+\subsection{Binarization}

+Some of the earliest work in neural lossy compression obtained discrete representations $\hatz$ by binarizing the output of the encoder (analysis) network.
+The bit-rate was controlled in various ways when training the neural transforms; afterwards, a separate entropy model was fit to the empirical distribution of $\hatz$ and ultimately used for compression.
+We discuss specific approaches below.

-Some of the earlier work quantized $\hatz$ by element-wise binarization and used ad hoc approaches for rate estimation and control.
-Based on techniques for training binarized neural networks \cite{williams1992simple}, Toderici et al. \cite{toderici2016rnn, toderici2017full} proposed stochastic binarization: each scalar element $z$ of $\z$ is preprocessed to lie within $[-1, 1]$ (e.g., using point-wise $\operatorname{tanh}$ as the last layer of $f$), and then stochastically rounded to $-1$ or $1$ based on how close $z$ is to either value:
+Based on techniques for training binarized neural networks \cite{williams1992simple}, \citeauthor{toderici2016rnn} \cite{toderici2016rnn}\cite{toderici2017full} proposed stochastic binarization: each scalar element $z$ of $\z$ is separately mapped to the interval $[-1, 1]$ (e.g., using point-wise $\operatorname{tanh}$ as the last layer of $f$), and then stochastically rounded to $-1$ or $1$ based on how close $z$ is to either value:

 To backpropagate through stochasitic binarization, they used a Straight-through Estimator (STE) \cite{bengio2013straight} and defined the gradient to be that of the identity function,